dubniczky/Server-Deployments/readme.md

 - Exposed ports
 - Package manager
 - Included necessary files
-- Correct entrypoint
+- Correct entry point

-### 4. Build container
+### 4. Build the container

-Build container with the given name and tag.
-Tag can be a version or a subtype of your project, like `wip`.
+Build the container with the given name and tag.
+The tag can be a version or a subtype of your project, like `wip`.

 > This command may require you to have administrator privileges